 We’re witnessing another New Romantic historical moment end.
 We see it wind down in domestic American politics, including L’Affaire Snowden.
 And in Kiev’s Streets.
 We turn our gaze from Syrian killing fields.
-Spontaneous, unorganized mass sentiment failed to create real change anywhere.
+Spontaneous, unorganized mass sentiment failed to create real lasting change anywhere.

 1848 Europe’s revolutionary, democratic moment and its lessons come to mind.
 Europe saw its widest ever democratic revolutionary wave quickly collapse into a Continental reactionary resurgence.
 Historical analogies should always be suspect, especially here.
 Yet, we can’t help but ask, “What comes next, now?”